On Harnessing Idle Compute at the Edge for Foundation Model Training: Evaluation

-We explore performance under weak scaling, \ie model size or batch size scaling up together with the number of devices, and also strong scaling, \ie fixing model size and scaling up the number of devices.
+We explore both weak scaling, \ie scaling model size or batch size together with the number of devices, and strong scaling, \ie fixing model size while scaling the number of devices.

-\mypar{Number of Devices} We evaluate the scaling with varying device numbers under fixed model and input size, \ie strong scaling.
-As~\autoref{fig:eval-num-device-opt-13b} shows, \sys scales down the runtime per batch effectively by supporting up to 8x more devices.
-DTFM, however, struggles to scale due to constant communication costs; when the number of devices doubles, the communication volume per device remains unchanged due to AllReduce of model parameters.
-As the number of devices increases from 32 to 64 in~\autoref{fig:eval-num-device-opt-13b}, DTFM’s training time increases.
-In this scenario, with more devices than model layers, DTFM rely on DP+PP, which increases communication by transmitting additional model parameters.
-Alpa exhibits poor scaling and higher runtime than \sys.
-Regardless of device speed, Alpa assigns the same load to all devices, leading to runtime being limited by the slowest device.
-When the number of devices doubles, \sys reduces runtime by 1.8x, while Alpa achieves only a 1.3x reduction. \sys's near-linear scaling is due to the load-balancing strategy in its cost model, which assigns less load to weaker devices.
-The overhead in \sys comes from sequential operations between GEMM.
+\mypar{Number of Devices} We evaluate scaling with varying device counts under a fixed model and input size, \ie strong scaling.
+As~\autoref{fig:eval-num-device-opt-13b} shows, \sys reduces per-batch runtime effectively while scaling to up to 8× more devices.
+DTFM, however, struggles to scale because its communication cost remains effectively constant: when the number of devices doubles, the per-device communication volume does not fall because of model-parameter AllReduce.
+As the number of devices increases from 32 to 64 in~\autoref{fig:eval-num-device-opt-13b}, DTFM's training time even increases.
+In this regime, where there are more devices than model layers, DTFM relies on DP+PP, which raises communication by transmitting additional model parameters.
+Alpa also scales poorly and has higher runtime than \sys.
+Regardless of device speed, Alpa assigns the same load to all devices, so runtime is bounded by the slowest participant.
+When the number of devices doubles, \sys reduces runtime by 1.8×, whereas Alpa achieves only a 1.3× reduction. \sys's near-linear scaling comes from the load-balancing strategy in its cost model, which assigns less work to weaker devices.
+The remaining overhead in \sys comes from sequential dependencies between GEMMs.

-\mypar{Model size} We fix the sequence length (1024) and batch size (128) while varying the model size.
+\mypar{Model size} We fix the sequence length (1024) and batch size (128) while varying model size.
 The number of devices scales proportionally with model size, with the 70B model mapped to 1024 devices.
-As shown in~\autoref{fig:eval-model-size}, \sys maintains consistent runtime across all settings, demonstrating effective scaling.
-The same amount of computation in \sys results in consistent communication, keeping the runtime stable.
-In contrast, DTFM fails to scale to 1024 devices for OPT-66B and Llama-70B due to memory requirements exceeding 1TB, which surpasses server capacity.
-Alpa's even distribution of GEMM leads to stragglers, hindering its scaling.
+As shown in~\autoref{fig:eval-model-size}, \sys maintains nearly constant runtime across all settings, demonstrating effective weak scaling.
+Because the same amount of work per device produces a similar communication pattern, runtime remains stable.
+In contrast, DTFM fails to scale to 1024 devices for OPT-66B and Llama-70B because its memory requirements exceed 1TB, surpassing server capacity.
+Alpa's uniform GEMM assignment creates stragglers and hinders scaling.